KStateMachine/kstatemachine/README.md

 * [Complex syntax sample](./samples/src/commonMain/kotlin/ru/nsk/samples/ComplexSyntaxSample.kt)
   shows many syntax variants and library possibilities, so it looks messy

+## State Machine Visualization

+To visualize your state machine, follow these steps:

+1. Export your state machine data using the `exportStateMachineData` function.
+2. Save the exported data to a JSON file (e.g., `stateMachineData.json`).
+3. Open `visualization/index.html` in a web browser.
+4. Replace the sample data in `app.js` with your exported data.

+The interactive diagram will update to display your state machine's structure and transitions.

 ## 💾 Install

 KStateMachine is available on `Maven Central` and `JitPack` repositories.